seanth/Vida2Maespa/README.md

      -Output a points.dat file

+     -Provides a key file for mapping MAESPA indexed output to VIDA tree UIDs

+     -Argument parsing so you can easily define the file to process from the command line

 To do:
-     -Include argument parsing so you can easily define the file to process from the command line

      -Output a dxf based on the points.dat file